 Council was also informed that the service club wanted to bump up site rental fees for this year.

-The plan was to raise the rental prices forfrom CA$15 to CA$20 per night, 15-amp power from CA$27 to CA$30 per night, and 30-amp power from CA$32 to CA$37 per night.
+The plan was to raise the rental prices for tenting sites from CA$15 to CA$20 per night, 15-amp power sites from CA$27 to CA$30 per night, and 30-amp power sites from CA$32 to CA$37 per night.